Keynotes, Workshops and Special Events

 While dealing with her own chronic lymphoma, Dr. Wendy Harpham coined the term “Healthy Survivor” for any patient who (1) gets good care and (2) lives as fully as possible.

-Since the publication of Happiness in a Storm, this has been Dr. Harpham most popular keynote.Using personal stories and humor, she offers practical philosophy and science-based knowledge that helps patients obtain quality care and live well after a diagnosis of cancer or other serious illness.
+This has been Dr. Harpham most popular keynote.Using personal stories and humor, she offers practical philosophy and science-based knowledge that helps patients obtain quality care and live well after a diagnosis of cancer or other serious illness.
 Dr. Harpham illustrates how patients can find happiness despite illness and, sometimes, even because of it.

 Healthy Survivorship through Knowledge, Hope and Action